Super Bowl II: Broadcasting

 The game was televised in the United States by CBS.
 This was the first of seventeen Super Bowls in which the game was rotated annually between CBS and NBC.
 Ray Scott handled the play-by-play duties, and was joined by color commentators Pat Summerall and Jack Kemp in the broadcast booth.
 Kemp was the first Super Bowl commentator who was still an active player (with Buffalo of the AFL) at the time of the broadcast.
-The CBS telecast of this game is considered lost; all that survives are in-game photos, most of which were shown in the January 8, 1969, edition of Sports Illustrated.
-Not even NFL Films, the league's official filmmaker, has a copy of the full game available; however, they do have game footage that they used for their game highlight film.
-Super Bowl II was aired exclusively by CBS and was long believed to have been erased, but it was later found that the entire telecast fully exists and rests in the vaults of NFL Films.
+The CBS telecast of this game was considered lost; all that survived were in-game photos, most of which were shown in the January 8, 1969, edition of Sports Illustrated.
+Not even NFL Films, the league's official filmmaker, had a copy of the full game available; however, they did have game footage that they used for their game highlight film.
+Super Bowl II was aired exclusively by CBS and was reported to be in the NFL Films vaults as of 2010, but in 2016 the NFL reported they do not have the broadcast.

 While the Orange Bowl was sold out for the game, the NFL's unconditional blackout rules in place then prevented the live telecast from being shown in the Miami area.

 During the latter part of the second quarter, and again for three minutes of halftime, almost 80 percent of the country (with the exceptions of New York City, Cleveland, Philadelphia and much of the Northeast) lost the video feed of the CBS broadcast.
 CBS, who had paid $2.5 million for broadcast rights, blamed the glitch on a breakdown in AT&T cable lines.

 39.12 million people in the US watched the game on television, resulting in a rating of 36.8 and a market share of 68.
 The overnight Arbitron rating was 43.